OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 ## Books, Research, and Cultural Commentary

 - Reference to the Bible: **1 Corinthians 15:52** about the "last trump" was discussed in relation to Donald Trump and the current world situation
-- Commentary on **Peggy Noonan's** realization that the media and elites were in an echo chamber
 - Critique of **ideology-focused elites** and their detachment from practical realities of working people

 ---